 Last Friday our first heat wave of the season started and to make sure that my garden gets all the water it needs, I conducted the annual Rite of the Hose Bits.
-Every year I replace washers, discover which hose bits have mysteriously broken over the winter and which hoses have sprung leaks, and remember how to program the timer.
+Every year I retrieve the Sacred Plastic Tub of Hose Bits, replace all the washers, discover which hose bits have mysteriously broken over the winter and which hoses have sprung leaks, and remember how to program the timer.
 The Melnor timer that I'm currently using is my favorite yet, with 4 zones, and each zone supporting 4 cycles.
 So, for example, I use Zone 1 for misting seedlings and young plants twice a day, at 8 am and 7 pm, for 20 minutes.

 Each year I usually find that I'm short a couple of bits that I absolutely, positively need, and this year was no exception.
 The trip to the hardware store is part of the ritual.